cappuu02/Cybersecurity-Sapienza/Network Infrastructures/Polverini/Introduction to Optical Network (Polverini 1-2-3).md

 >The speed of electromagnetic wave at which it propagates depends on the lambda on the wavelength.

 So if they go over the same distance, but a different speed, they arrive at different time intervals, different times.
 This caused another type of dispersion called "==chromatic dispersion==" that can be attenuated by:
 1. Creating a source of lights.
-Transmitter which is equipped which more precise laser which is able to concentrate all the power that we give to the signal on a smaller window of wavelengths (we are sending single color out).
+Transmitter which is equipped with more precise laser which is able to concentrate all the power that we give to the signal on a smaller window of wavelengths (we are sending single color out).
 2. We can engineer fibers which that have a smaller, a thinner core for contrasting the multimode dispersion, plus the the density of the core made in such a way most of the different wavelength propagate at the same speed in general.

 ```ad-info